 Calcium oxalate dihydrate usually occurs with hypercalciuria and a high calcium/oxalate ratio.
 A medullary spongy kidney also predisposes to this type of kidney stone.
 Randall's plaque is observed under the microscope as a calcium plaque deposited in the interstitial tissue of the renal papilla.

-There is hyperuricosuria, low urine pH, urinary retention.
-There are some medical conditions, such as insulin resistance/type 2 diabetes or benign prostatic hyperplasia, that predispose to this type of kidney stone.
+There is also hyperuricosuria, low urine pH, urinary retention.
+There are some medical conditions such as insulin resistance/type 2 diabetes or benign prostatic hyperplasia that predispose to this type of kidney stone.
 WE HAVE OTHER ARTICLES ABOUT URIC ACID

 Calcium phosphate dihydrate is formed in hypercalciuria, as well as in primary hyperparathyroidism.

 Brushitis is another type of crystals that form in the urine.
 It is composed of magnesium, ammonium and phosphate and is usually formed in acidic urine.
 Brushite crystals are usually rhombic in shape and can be very hard and sharp, which can lead to serious health problems.

 Treatment for kidney stones may include medication, diet, and increased fluid intake.
 However, in some cases, surgery may be required to remove the stones.

 One new treatment for kidney stones is the use of hydroxyapatite as a dietary supplement.
 Hydroxyapatite can bind phosphate in the urine, preventing the formation of crystals and stones.
 This treatment is still in the research phase, but has already shown some efficacy in the treatment of kidney stones.

 Phosphate stones made from cabapatite mixed with some other calcium phosphate.
 This type of kidney stones appears with hypercalciuria, urinary tract infections, with medullary spongy kidney, renal tubular acidosis, Sjögren's syndrome.